weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Balance keyword and vector search

-A hybrid search can favor the keyword or the vector component.
-To change the relative weights of the keyword and vector components, set the `alpha`value.
+Hybrid search results can favor the keyword component or the vector component.
+To change the relative weights of the keyword and vector components, set the `alpha` value in your query.

 - `alpha` equals `1` in a pure vector search.
 - `alpha` equals `0` in a pure keyword search.